Level: Advanced (Level 3)Awarding Body: Edexcel

 Health and Social Care seemed relatively easy in Year 12 but was more demanding in Year 13.
 I am really pleased I did this course – I feel it helped to develop my understanding not just about health & social care but about life in general

 Throughout the BTEC course, students will develop their assignment writing skills.
 As part of the course, students will take part in a variety of activities including visits, group assignments, presentations and observations.
 A large amount of research work is required and students are expected to use a number of information sources such as textbooks, the internet, TV and newspapers.

-The Level 3 Extended Diploma course contains a compulsory work experience that is usually a block placement of 4 weeks at the end of Year 12.
+The Level 3 Extended Diploma course contains a compulsory work experience that is usually one day a week placement from October to June/July or the equivalent of 100 hours by the end of Year 12 and the same for year 13.